rosarioenzolucaborda/blockly/README.md

 2. Unzip the file.
 3. Open "index.html" in a web browser.

-The zip version does not include the Graph or Plane apps or tools for modifying Blockly.
+The zip version omits the Graph and Plane apps and the ability to modify Blockly.
 If you prefer, you can install the full distribution from [github](https://github.com/google/blockly) or [Google Code](https://code.google.com/p/blockly/).